peter-emil/StorageBox/README.md

 If you prefer to use something else other than DynamoDB, you can implement your own `ItemBankRepository` and/or `DeduplicationRepository` for any other backend.
 This implementation will have to implement the already established Abstract class.
+You'll also need to read the blogpost at the bottom of this README to understand how the storagebox algoritm works.
 If you do that, contributions are welcome!

 ## Installation